Z-15/Infinite-Runtime-Model-Editor/README.md

   a.
 Ability to undo changes on individual nodes.
   b.
 Ability to revert an entire model (as long as it stays loaded).
   c.
 Ability to hide marker and nodes.

+**Known Issues:**

+1. Rotations on the Y axis cause the node/marker to glitch out.

+**Other:**

+1. If you want to name hashes, just follow the format in the files/hashes.txt and add onto it.
+2. Please report any bugs or issues you find.
+3. If there are any additional features you want to request, please do so.